 These boilers can be used ONLY in a forced circulation hot water heating system.
-Since most forced circulation systems will be of the closed type, install the water supply line as shown on piping diagrams, see Figures 20 and 22.
+Since most forced circulation systems will be of the closed type, install the water supply line as shown on piping diagrams.

 Fast filling of large pipe, old radiator installations (where high pressures are not available) requires bypassing of the pressure reducing valve.
 Generally, pressure purging is not possible with a well pump system.
 High point air venting is essential.